 |SEDAC||Oluwaseyi Olojo||Barnard College, Columbia University, New York, NY||Rising Senior||Investigating infant mortality rate (IMR) and water access in Northeast Brazil from 2000 to 2014.|

-Along with the six EOSDIS interns supporting the ESDIS Project Office, interns also are supporting projects at NASA’s Science Data Systems Branch at Goddard and at the EOSDIS’ discipline-specific DAACs.
-Nine interns are at the Atmospheric Science Data Center (ASDC) in Hampton, VA; five are supporting projects at the Alaska Satellite Facility (ASF) DAAC in Fairbanks, AK; five are working at the National Snow and Ice Data Center (NSIDC) DAAC in Boulder, CO; and two are supporting projects at the Socioeconomic Data and Applications Center (SEDAC) in Palisades, NY.
+Along with the six EOSDIS interns supporting ESDIS, interns also are supporting projects for NASA’s Science Data Systems Branch at Goddard and at the EOSDIS’ discipline-specific DAACs.
+Nine interns are at NASA's Atmospheric Science Data Center (ASDC) in Hampton, Virginia; five are supporting projects at NASA's Alaska Satellite Facility (ASF) DAAC in Fairbanks, Alaska; five are working at NASA's National Snow and Ice Data Center (NSIDC) DAAC in Boulder, Colorado; and two are supporting projects at NASA's Socioeconomic Data and Applications Center (SEDAC) in Palisades, New York.

 GES DISC principal support scientist Dr. Jennifer Wei is the mentor for Meghan and Zachary, who are working on geographic information system (GIS)-based projects.
 “Because we’re a NASA data center, I hope they gain an understanding of how we do data—how the data are structured, how we handle data, how data are processed, and how data can be visualized in ways people can understand them,” she says.

 Dr. Wei notes that along with their individual projects, GES DISC interns attend a Python programming language boot camp, seminars, and weekly meetings, and are encouraged to create an internship experience that best suits their needs and interests.
 “If they want to do research, we let them do research.
 If they want to be more engaged with programming, we let them do this,” she says.
 “The interns come here with a dream and I hope they leave here with their dream fulfilled.”